-The main shared function of both Virtual Private Network (VPN) software and Proxy services is to give you, the user, control over your IP address while online.
+The main shared function of both Virtual Private Network (VPN) software and Proxy services is to give you, the user, control over your apparent IP address online.
 It’s not uncommon for many VPN service providers to also offer a proxy service as standard, however there are a plethora of standalone proxy services that can be used at a lower cost than most VPNs - even for free.

 With that said, it’s important to understand the main differences between a VPN and Proxy service — especially for use in the SEO world.
 When does it make sense to use one service over the other?